gogins/csound-extended/CsoundHtml5/README.md

 Csound pieces: standard .csd files, .csd files embedded <html> element, or .html pages in which Csound is embedded.

-HTML files in CsoundHtml5 run in a Qt WebView browser in which Csound has been embedded in the form of a Csound object with many of the methods of the regular C++ Csound API.
+HTML files in CsoundHtml5 run in a QtWebEngine browser in which Csound has been embedded in the form of a Csound object with many of the methods of the regular C++ Csound API.
 The JavaScript API methods and names are otherwise roughly the same as found in CsoundQt, Csound for Android, csound.node, and